capatika/ascii-artist/README.md

 This is a little program that can convert an image or an .mp4 video file to ASCII-art.

 ## Requirements
-This program only runs on Windows and requires the ffmpeg program installed and added to PATH.
+This program only runs on Windows and requires the [ffmpeg program](https://ffmpeg.org/) installed and added to PATH.
+The ffmpeg-python and Pillow packages are also needed.

 ## Usage
 This program runs in cmd.
 For more information, you can use the built-in help option.